Documentation

 • Our application scales automatically.

-Serverless provides more scalable, affordable and reliable architectures for less effort.
+Serverless provides more scalable, affordable, and reliable architectures with less effort.

 Serverless includes services like storage as a service, database as a service, message queue as a service, etc. One service in particular is interesting for us developers: Function as a Service (FaaS).